 Credit: Beautiful Destinations

 New York’s natural beauty becomes even more magical in the fall, and Watkins Glen offers the perfect vantage point.
 Stay at one of the rustic and charming motel rooms, cabins, or A-frame chalets at Seneca Lodge which serves dinner and breakfast seven days a week.
 With the Lodge as your home base, you are right at the edge of the incredible Watkins Glen State Park (pictured).
 The park’s trails will guide you past cliffs and a total of 19 individual waterfalls, sometimes even having you walk underneath them!
 Picnic tables and pavilions are available for a lunch break.

 Celebrate Fall at Niagara Falls

 Camp Out Under the Stars in the Catskills

 In the Venn diagram of affordable + fun getaways, outdoor camping is smack dab in the middle, so don’t let the cool autumn weather slip away without one memorable weekend in the great outdoors.
 North-South Lake Campground (pictured) is an ideal spot for a family camping trip, with two lakes with beaches, two picnic areas with pavilions for rent, plenty of tables, fireplaces, and charcoal grills, a playground for the kids, as well as flush toilets, hot showers, kayak and paddleboat rentals, and a trailer dump station.
-Plus, you’re perfectly located right at the entrance to great and easy hiking trails that lead to some beautiful vistas, like the two-tiered 260-foot Kaaterskill Falls.
+Plus, you’re perfectly located right at the entrance to great and easy hiking trails that lead to some beautiful vistas.

 Have a Fun-Filled Farm Weekend in the Hudson Valley

 Take a break from your hectic day-to-day and slow things down at a bed and breakfast in the country.
 Brookfield Farm B&B in the Hudson Valley lets you experience farm life along with clean, cozy rooms and a kitchen stocked with breakfast items like homemade baked goods, assorted fruits, yogurt, teas, coffee, and juices.
 They have three Scottish Highland cows that will be very pleased to meet you and your little ones, along with a few chickens.
-It’s also located near the lovely Minnewaska State Park, which has plenty of hiking trails for all levels.
+It’s also located 15 minutes from the lovely Mohonk Preserve, which has plenty of hiking and biking trails for all levels (day passes: $15 per person for hikers, $20 per person for bikers, climbers, and horseback riders).